Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Experiments

-\textbf{3) Vision-Centric: } POPE \cite{DBLP:conf/emnlp/LiDZWZW23} measures object hallucination in multimodal models.
-MM-Vet \cite{DBLP:conf/icml/YuYLWL0WW24} examines MLLMs with multidisciplinary, complex questions and employs LLMs to evaluate the quality of open-ended responses.
-RealworldQA \cite{realworldqa} focuses on vision-centric tasks, evaluating spatial understanding from real-world images.
-CV-Bench \cite{tong2024cambrian} assesses vision-centric capabilities, including 2D spatial relationships and object counting (CV-Bench\textsuperscript{2D}) as well as 3D depth ordering and relative distance (CV-Bench\textsuperscript{3D}).
+\textbf{3) Vision-Centric: } POPE \citep{DBLP:conf/emnlp/LiDZWZW23} measures object hallucination in multimodal models.
+MM-Vet \citep{DBLP:conf/icml/YuYLWL0WW24} examines MLLMs with multidisciplinary, complex questions and employs LLMs to evaluate the quality of open-ended responses.
+RealworldQA \citep{realworldqa} focuses on vision-centric tasks, evaluating spatial understanding from real-world images.
+CV-Bench \citep{tong2024cambrian} assesses vision-centric capabilities, including 2D spatial relationships and object counting (CV-Bench\textsuperscript{2D}) as well as 3D depth ordering and relative distance (CV-Bench\textsuperscript{3D}).

-\paragraph{Evaluation metrics.} The evaluation metrics for each benchmark are computed using official implementations by default, and all experiments are conducted in a 0-shot manner.
-Except for CV-Bench, we leverage the VLMEval toolkit \cite{duan2024vlmevalkit} to fairly evaluate the performance of the baselines and our AKI model.
+\textbf{Evaluation metrics.} The evaluation metrics for each benchmark are computed using official implementations by default, and all experiments are conducted in a 0-shot manner.
+Except for CV-Bench, we leverage the VLMEval toolkit \citep{duan2024vlmevalkit} to fairly evaluate the baselines and our MMA approach.
 In terms of CV-Bench, we report 2D and 3D accuracy separately following the official evaluation codes.
+All the results are the average of 3 random seeds.